FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Definition:

-Traffic profile is a composite quantity containing attributes other than trial load and trial duration, needed for unique determination of the trial to be performed.
+Traffic Profile is a composite quantity containing all attributes other than Trial Load and Trial Duration, that are needed for unique determination of the trial to be performed.

 Discussion:

-All its attributes are assumed to be constant during the search, and the composite is configured on the Measurer by the Manager before the search starts.
+All the attributes are assumed to be constant during the search, and the composite is configured on the Measurer by the Manager before the search starts.
 This is why the traffic profile is not part of the Trial Input.

-As a consequence, implementations of the Manager and the Measurer must be aware of their common set of capabilities, so that the traffic profile uniquely defines the traffic during the search.
+As a consequence, implementations of the Manager and the Measurer must be aware of their common set of capabilities, so that Traffic Profile instance uniquely defines the traffic during the Search.
 The important fact is that none of those capabilities have to be known by the Controller implementations.

-The traffic profile SHOULD contain some specific quantities, for example [RFC2544] (section 9.
-Frame sizes) governs data link frame size as defined in [RFC1242] (section 3.5 Data link frame size).
+The Traffic Profile SHOULD contain some specific quantities defined elsewhere.
+For example [RFC2544] (Section 9) governs
+data link frame sizes as defined in [RFC1242] (Section 3.5).

 Several more specific quantities may be RECOMMENDED, depending on media type.
-For example, [RFC2544] (Appendix C) lists frame formats and protocol addresses, as recommended from [RFC2544] (section 8.
-Frame formats) and [RFC2544] (section 12.
-Protocol addresses).
+For example, [RFC2544] (Appendix C) lists frame formats and protocol addresses, as recommended in [RFC2544] (Section 8) and [RFC2544] (Section 12).

 Depending on SUT configuration, e.g. when testing specific protocols, additional attributes MUST be included in the traffic profile and in the test report.

-Example: [RFC8219] (section 5.3.
-Traffic Setup) introduces traffic setups consisting of a mix of IPv4 and IPv6 traffic - the implied traffic profile therefore must include an attribute for their percentage.
+Example: [RFC8219] (Section 5.3) introduces traffic setups consisting of a mix of IPv4 and IPv6 traffic - the implied traffic profile therefore must include an attribute for their percentage.

-Other traffic properties that need to be somehow specified in Traffic Profile include:
+Other traffic properties that need to be somehow specified in Traffic Profile, if they apply to the test scenario, include:

-[RFC2544] (section 14.
-Bidirectional traffic),
-[RFC2285] (section 3.3.3 Fully meshed traffic),
+- bidirectional traffic from [RFC2544] (Section 14),

+- fully meshed traffic from [RFC2285] (Section 3.3.3),

-and [RFC2544] (section 11.
-Modifiers).
+- and modifiers from [RFC2544] (Section 11).

 ### Trial Forwarding Ratio

 Definition:

-The trial forwarding ratio is a dimensionless floating point value.
+The Trial Forwarding Ratio is a dimensionless floating point value.
 It MUST range between 0.0 and 1.0, both inclusive.
-It is calculated by dividing the number of frames successfully forwarded by the SUT by the total number of frames expected to be forwarded during the trial
+It is calculated by dividing the number of frames successfully forwarded by the SUT by the total number of frames expected to be forwarded during the trial.

 Discussion:

-For most traffic profiles, "expected to be forwarded" means "intended to get transmitted from Tester towards SUT".
+For most Traffic Profiles, "expected to be forwarded" means "intended to get transmitted from Tester towards SUT".
+Only if this is not the case, the test report MUST describe the Traffic Profile in a way that implies how Trial Forwarding Ratio should be calculated.

-Trial forwarding ratio MAY be expressed in other units (e.g. as a percentage) in the test report.
+Trial Forwarding Ratio MAY be expressed in other units (e.g. as a percentage) in the test report.

 Note that, contrary to loads, frame counts used to compute